 - A. New construction.
-Sewage treatment and disposal methods, processes, and equipment which (i) are not covered by criteria in Part V (12 VAC 5-610-660 et seq.) of this chapter and (ii) in principle and/or application are new σ unconventional are subject to a special permitting procedure in lieu of that set forth in 12 VAC 5-610-250.
-All applications for such processes, methods, and equipment shall be made to the division through the district or local health department. - 1.
-Submission of data on experimental methods, processes, and equipment.
-The policy of the division is to encourage the development of any new methods, processes, and equipment which appear to have application for the treatment and disposal of sewage; however, new developments shall have been thoroughly tested in a full scale or representative pilot system utilizing this process and equipment.
+Sewage treatment and disposal methods, processes, and equipment which - (i) are not covered by criteria in Part V (12 VAC 5 610 660 et seq.)
+Part VI of this chapter and - (ii) in principle and/or or application are new or unconventional are subject to a special permitting procedure in lieu of that set forth in 12 VAC 5-610-250.
+All applications for such processes, methods, and equipment shall be made to the division through the district or local health department.

+- 1. Submission of data on experimental methods, processes, and equipment.
+The policy of the division is to encourage the development of any new methods, processes, and equipment not covered by the chapter or policy, which appear to have application for the treatment and disposal of sewage; however, new developments shall have been thoroughly tested in a full scale or representative pilot system utilizing this process and equipment.
 Results of this testing must be submitted to the division.
 The testing required on new developments will generally follow the following guidelines: - a.
-All procedures used in validating the process shall be conducted under the supervision of a faculty member in an appropriate program of an accredited college or university, a licensed professional engineer experienced in the field of sanitary engineering, or by a testing firm acceptable to the division.

-- b.
-The tests shall be performed under maximum design conditions and over extended periods of time in the geographical area of the proposed installation. - c.
-The data shall be from a continuous operation of a full scale or pilot installation treating or conveying the type of sewage to be handled. - d.
+All procedures used in validating the process, methods or equipment shall be conducted under the supervision of a faculty member in an appropriate program of an accredited college or university, a licensed professional engineer experienced in the field of sanitary engineering, or by a testing firm acceptable to the division. - b.
+The tests shall be performed under maximum design conditions and over extended periods of time in the Virginia geographical area of the proposed installation. - c.
+The data shall be from a continuous operation of a full scale or pilot installation treating or conveying the type of sewage to be handled.

+- d.
 Flow measuring equipment shall be provided and total flow shall be recorded daily. - e.
 The minimum sampling and analysis program will be established by the division in accordance with the process under investigation. - f.
 All analyses will be made in accordance with Standard Methods for the Examination of Water and Wastewater, 1992 (American Public Health Association), or analytical methods approved by the division. - g.
-The sampling shall establish the impact of the experimental sewage treatment and disposal methods, processes, or equipment on ground water and public health. - h.
+The sampling shall establish the impact of the experimental sewage treatment and disposal methods, processes, or equipment subject to the special permit provisions on ground water and public health. - h.
 The application shall identify and suggest operation and maintenance guidelines for the process or components of the process. - 2.
 Detailed plans must be submitted showing how, in case of noncompliance, the method, equipment or process will be converted to or replaced with a proven system.
-In order to assure that funds are available to convert or replace the experimental method, equipment or process with a proven system, bonding or other assurances shall be provided.
-A proven system shall be a Type I, II, or III system, a point source discharge system or connection to an existing approved sewerage system or treatment works.
-The application for the experimental system shall be accompanied by one of the following: (i) a Virginia Pollution Discharge Elimination System (VPDES) permit, or (ii) a General Permit Registration Statement issued by the Department of Environmental Quality and a construction permit for an alternative discharging sewage treatment system issued by the commissioner, or (iii) certification from the owner of the existing sewage system or treatment works that connection is available, or (iv) a valid construction permit for a Type I, II, or III system.
+In order to To assure that funds are available to convert or replace the experimental method, equipment or process subject to a special permit with a proven system, bonding or other assurances prescribed by the Department shall be provided.
+A proven system shall be a Type I, II, or III II system, a point source discharge system or connection to an existing approved sewerage system or treatment works.
+The An application for the experimental system submitted under Part II shall be accompanied by one of the following: (i) a Virginia Pollution Discharge Elimination System (VPDES) permit, or (ii) a General Permit Registration Statement issued by the Department of Environmental Quality and a construction permit for an alternative discharging sewage treatment system issued by the commissioner, or (iii) certification from the owner of the existing sewage system or treatment works that connection is available, or (iv) a valid construction permit for a Type I, H, or HI II system.